Chechen wolf: Culture

 Characteristics of the wolf are also frequently compared to the Chechen people in a poetic or metaphoric sense, e.g. as being "free and equal like wolves", or representing "courage and tenacity", compared to the British "stiff upper lip" by Jaimoukha (2005).
 The saying of a person having been "raised by the She-Wolf" expresses admirable personality traits.
 Wolf clans are often equated to Chechen teips (clans).

 Mythological

-There is one myth that the mythological founder of the Chechen nation, Turpalo-Noxchuo (Chechen Hero, who Chechens are descended from "like sparks of steel"), was raised by a fabled, loving "Wolf Mother".
+There is one myth that the mythological founder of the Chechen nation, Turpalo-Noxchuo (Chechen Hero, from whom Chechens are descended "like sparks of steel"), was raised by a fabled, loving "Wolf Mother".
 Old Chechen lore holds that the sheep was actually originally created for the wolf to enjoy, but man "stole" the sheep from the wolf (this is rather interesting considering that many Chechens in the past have in fact been shepherds).
 According to the ethnographic historian Jaimoukha, in olden times Chechens used to observe a wolf cult that would prevent lupine raids on sheep, by observing Saturday as being a special day.